3menarmy/GDP/README.md

 # GDP
-Members: Hoang, Anthony, Guzel, & David
+Members: Hoang, Anthony, Guzel, Natalie & David

 A Game in the works...